freerange/site/soups/blog/cooperating-with-fairmondo.snip.markdown

 some advice.

-We also took a step back to consider what Fairmondo UK were trying to achieve and whether there would be some alternatives that they hadn’t considered.
+We also took a step back to consider what Fairmondo UK were trying to achieve and whether there would be some alternatives that they hadn't considered.

-We can’t talk too much at this stage about what we recommended, as Fairmondo UK are thinking about their next steps - but they were very pleased with the advice we gave them.
+We can't talk too much at this stage about what we recommended, as Fairmondo UK are thinking about their next steps - but they were very pleased with the advice we gave them.
 We also learnt a lot by looking at a couple of different, large Rails apps including